-- Medical costs caused by the accident can be recovered, including hospitalization, ambulance cost, testing, medications, surgeries and rehabilitation.
-If the injury continues after the claim is presented, future expenses are factored into the settlement.
+- Medical costs caused by the accident can be recovered, including hospitalization, ambulance costs, testing, medications, surgeries, and rehabilitation.
+Future expenses are factored into the settlement if the injury continues after the claim is presented.

-- It is possible to recover lost wages, bonuses and tips, as well as insurance and pension coverage.
-If the injured party cannot go back to work or becomes permanently disabled, those costs are factored in.
+- It is possible to recover lost wages, bonuses, and tips, as well as insurance and pension coverage.
+If the injured party cannot return to work or becomes permanently disabled, those costs are factored in.